EuroTeQ Collider winter semester 22/23

 What was the Challenge?

-The initial Name for our Challenge was “Sustainable Self-Sufficient Communities based on Renewable Energy“ and was proposed by the Company Envelon and our later mentor Thilo Becker.
-The company is an industry leading developer and producer for vertical photovoltaic panels which can be used in facades.
-So the problem definition seems rather easy: We want to make our contribution to the switch towards renewable energies that is so desperately needed to tackle the challenges of climate change.
-It was obvious from the beginning that we would use the Envelon panels in our concept, but that we would also include other sources of renewable energy.
-The fundamental idea of our solution is to develop a self-sufficient community that can produce, store and trade its own energy.
-By developing such a community, we aim to address solutions to different problems that are occurring as a cause of climate change.
-While doing so, we wanted to establish a concept that would impact social, economic and technological aspects of sustainable development.
-We carefully analyzed what are the biggest challenges that affect communities by the undesirable effects of climate change and came to the conclusion that communities are highly affected by low energy security and economic instability (UN Development Goals, 2015).
-The two essential elements of our solution are securing energy production via enabling communities to produce and store their own energy and creating an economic outcome for communities via trading of the produced energy.
-As researches show, there is a significant link between supplying safe and stable renewable energy to communities and development of these communities.
-By conceptualizing renewable energy production on a community basis, we aim to enhance the economic development of the Olympic Village together with increasing the share of renewable energy production of the energy grid system.
+The initial Name for our Challenge was “Sustainable Self-Sufficient Communities based on Renewable Energy, “ and was proposed by the Company Envelon and our later mentor, Thilo Becker.
+The company is an industry-leading developer and producer of vertical photovoltaic panels, which can be used in facades.
+The problem definition seems relatively straightforward: We aim to contribute to the switch towards renewable energies that is so desperately needed to tackle the challenges of climate change.
+It was clear from the outset that we would utilize Envelon panels in our concept, but we would also incorporate other sources of renewable energy.
+The fundamental idea of our solution is to develop a self-sufficient community that can produce, store, and trade its own energy.
+By creating such a community, we aim to develop solutions to various problems caused by climate change.
+While doing so, we aimed to establish a concept that would impact the social, economic, and technological aspects of sustainable development.
+We carefully analyzed the most significant challenges that affect communities due to the undesirable effects of climate change.
+We concluded that communities are highly affected by low energy security and economic instability (UN Development Goals, 2015).
+The two essential elements of our solution are securing energy production by enabling communities to produce and store their own energy, and creating an economic outcome for communities through the trading of the produced energy.
+Research shows a significant link between providing safe and stable renewable energy to communities and their development.
+By conceptualizing renewable energy production on a community basis, we aim to enhance the economic development of the Olympic Village while increasing the share of renewable energy in the energy grid system.

-Our concept has main areas of production, storage and trading of renewable energy.
-The production of renewable energy enables the decentralized energy production methods to be enhanced, which is seen as a vital element for sustainable development.
-Battery storage and power-to-heat storage systems enable the produced energy to be used for further usages, as renewable energy is not the most stable way of obtaining energy.
-With the energy produced, the residents of the Olympic Village will also be able to charge their e-bikes and e-cars which will include the part of smart charging vehicles to our concept.
+Our concept encompasses three main areas: production, storage, and trading of renewable energy.
+The production of renewable energy enables the enhancement of decentralized energy production methods, which is seen as a vital element for sustainable development.
+Battery storage and power-to-heat storage systems allow the produced energy to be utilized for additional purposes, as renewable energy is not a stable source of energy.
+With the energy produced, the residents of the Olympic Village will also be able to charge their e-bikes and e-cars, which will include smart charging as part of our concept.
 Lastly, by trading the surplus energy, we aim to enhance the economic development of students living in the Olympic Village.
-To measure how much energy can be obtained by implementing facade and roof PV on the Olympic Village we used Google Earth, GeoPortal Bayern and JRC Photovoltaic Geographical Information System (PVGIS) of the European Commission.
+To measure the amount of energy that can be obtained by implementing facade and roof PV on the Olympic Village, we used Google Earth, GeoPortal Bayern, and the JRC Photovoltaic Geographical Information System (PVGIS) of the European Commission.

 Challenge Collaborator und Mentor